 1. COVID-19 Relief and the CARES Act

 As we know all too well, the pandemic and its economic fallout have meant layoffs and furloughs for many of America’s workers.
-Thankfully, Congress has recognized that small business owners need help.
-They’ve responded by passing a second COVID-19 relief bill.
+Thankfully, Congress has recognized that small business owners need help by putting in place tax breaks for businesses and individuals by passing a second COVID-19 relief bill.

 According to recent changes, employers that keep workers on their payrolls are eligible for a refundable Employee Retention Tax Credit, which has been enhanced and extended.
 Previously, the credit only covered wages paid between March 13, 2020, and December 31, 2020.
 Now, the law has been extended to cover the first two calendar quarters of 2021.